winstonhenke/Dotfiles/README.md

 Notes

-* I don't really like having this in my home directory but I'm not sure if Github will display it properly if it isn't in the root of the working directory($HOME) and named README.md
+* I don't really like having the README.md in my home directory but I'm not sure if Github will display it properly if it isn't in the root of the working directory($HOME) and named README.md

 ## Setup